Case Interview Practice

 • Failing to clarify the problem statement.

-• Ignoring the importance of data-driven insights.
+• Ignoring the importance of stakeholder perspectives.

-• Not practicing with real case scenarios.
+• Not practicing with real case examples.

 Practice drills

-To prepare effectively, engage in practice drills:
+To prepare effectively, engage in practice drills that simulate real interview conditions.
+Focus on:

-• Conduct mock interviews with peers or mentors.
+• Mock interviews with peers or mentors.

 Case-type and industry framework adaptation preview